Michael Simanowitz

 Michael Simanowitz (August 10, 1971 - September 2, 2017) was a Democratic New York State Assembly member from the borough of Queens.

 Election to New York State Assembly

-Simanowitz was a resident of the Electchester housing cooperative, part of the neighborhood of Flushing in the New York City borough of Queens.
+Simanowitz was a resident of the Electchester housing cooperative, part of the neighborhood of Pomonok in the New York City borough of Queens.
 He was chief of staff to Nettie Mayersohn, the local assemblywoman for 28 years, and after Mayersohn announced her retirement, Simanowitz was elected in a special election on September 14, 2011, to replace her.

 Auxiliary police officer

 Simanowitz served on the New York City Police Department Auxiliary Police's 107 Precinct Auxiliary Unit since 1995.
 For nine years he served as that unit's commanding officer.
 Simanowitz achieved the rank of Auxiliary Deputy Inspector.

 Death

 Simanowitz died on September 2, 2017, at the age of 46 after an undisclosed illness.